SeLite/SeLite.github.io/SeleniumIDE.md

 ## Stored variables
 Some Selenese actions store variables, to be used by further actions.
 [SelBlocksGlobal](SelBlocksGlobal) manages scope of such variables.
 When inside a [SelBlocksGlobal](SelBlocksGlobal) function, you can only use stored variables set in that function (or passed as parameters to it).
 The local scope also means: if you set a stored variable within a Selenese function and the same stored variable exists in the caller scope (that invoked the current function), the variable in the caller scope won't be affected.

-Parameters of Selenese actions can access stored variables as _${name-of-the-variable}_.
+Parameters of Selenese actions can access stored variables as `${name-of-the-variable}`.
 Those get replaced by the value of the variable.
-However, if the action processes the parameter as a Javascript expression (e.g. _storeEval_, _getEval_ or when using [EnhancedSyntax](EnhancedSyntax)), and if the variable contains an array/object or a non-numeric string (possibly with an apostrophe or quotation mark), then replacement of _${name-of-the-variable}_ won't work robustly.
-For those cases use _storedVars.name-of-the-variable_ or <em>storedVars['name-of-the-variable']</em>.
+However, if the action processes the parameter as a Javascript expression (e.g. `storeEval, getEval` or when using [EnhancedSyntax](EnhancedSyntax)), and if the variable contains an array/object or a non-numeric string (possibly with an apostrophe or quotation mark), then replacement of `${name-of-the-variable}` won't work robustly.
+For those cases use `storedVars.name-of-the-variable` or `storedVars['name-of-the-variable']`.
 See also [EnhancedSyntax](EnhancedSyntax).

 ## Javascript variables
 Sometimes you want a 'global' variable that spreads across Selenese functions (which stored variables can't).
 Use 'direct' Javascript variables for it.
-Set them using command/action _getEval_ with the target being: _variable1=valueOrExpression, variable2=valueOrExpression...._
+Set them using command/action `getEval` with the target being: `variable1=valueOrExpression, variable2=valueOrExpression....`

-Don't use command _storeEval_ for that - it sets a stored variable, which is local.
+Don't use command `storeEval` for that - it sets a stored variable, which is local.

 # Limitations of getEval, storeEval
-Command _getEval_ (and derived commands like _storeEval_ - as per [Auto-generated Selenese commands](#auto-generated-selenese-commands) above) etc. don’t like new line string literals _"\n"_ or _'\n'_ (or any string literals that contain them).
+Command `getEval` (and derived commands like `storeEval` - as per [Auto-generated Selenese commands](#auto-generated-selenese-commands) above) etc. don’t like new line string literals `"\n"` or `'\n'` (or any string literals that contain them).
 Then they generate a confusing error _'unterminated string literal'_.
-Use _String.fromCharCode(10)_ instead.
+Use `String.fromCharCode(10)` instead.

 # Tips on GUI usability

 ## Add .html extension to files
-When saving a test case or a test suite, Selenium IDE doesn't add _'.html'_ extension.
-So, add _.html_ yourself, which will let you identify the file more easily.
+When saving a test case or a test suite, Selenium IDE doesn't add `'.html'` extension.
+So, add `.html` yourself, which will let you identify the file more easily.

 ## Using multiple Selenium IDEs in parallel
 A running Firefox instance can show only one standard Selenium IDE window.
 Yet, viewing/editing different test cases in multiple Selenium IDE windows (at the same time) increases productivity.
 It's beneficial for restructuring scripts (e.g. into Selenese functions), or as a reference for test cases.
 Several ways exist for it, varying in intuitiveness, simplicity and accessibility.
 Some involve multiple running instances of Firefox, with separate profiles.